 This risk score reflects your portfolio's historical behavior and risk characteristics, not your personal risk tolerance.
 Your personal risk tolerance is about how much volatility you're comfortable with emotionally and financially.
 The portfolio risk score shows you what your current portfolio actually delivers in terms of risk, which you can then compare to your personal preferences to see if adjustments are needed.

-If your portfolio risk is higher than your comfort level, consider exploring our conservative portfolio allocation guide.
-For help optimizing your holdings, try our stock portfolio optimizer to build a portfolio that matches your risk preferences.
+If your portfolio risk is higher than your comfort level, see our portfolio risk guide and conservative vs aggressive comparison.
+Use the portfolio optimizer to build a portfolio that matches your risk preferences.

 This portfolio risk calculator is designed to help you understand your portfolio's risk characteristics based on historical data.
 It's a tool for education and analysis, not a prediction of future returns or a guarantee of performance.
 Past behavior doesn't guarantee future results, but understanding how your portfolio has behaved can inform better decision-making.
 Use this information alongside your personal risk tolerance, investment goals, and time horizon to make informed choices about your portfolio allocation.